ggatward/GG_Kickstart/README.md

 example,  set the 'ptable' parameter to 'capsule'.
 This will add the ptable_capsule snippet to the generic partition table.

+* disable_thp
+If set to 'true' sets kernel option in grub.conf to disable Transparent Huge Pages.
+Some applications require this to be set (e.g. splunk) so this can be done at build-time.

 * time-zone
 Overrides the default timezone for a host (default is 'Australia/Sydney').
 Define the 'time-zone' parameter value as the string of the desired timezone.